rapmd73/Companion/README.md

 This is the actual discord bot.
 This section will go through the installation and setup process.

+It supports OpenAI and Ollama currently.
+If you use Ollama, you must have the Ollama server running.
+You can use either, or both simultaneously.
+Companion also supports multiple models running at once.

 ### Requirements

 This software requires a VPS with with a minimum of 1 core (2 cores is heavily recomended), 1 gig of RAM (4 recomended), 2 gigs of swap, 40 gigs of SSD storage.
 This software was developed for the intention of using a VPS to its fullest extent.
 If you wish to use a virtual environment, please consult your VPS documentation.

+If you choose to use Ollama as your AI engine, you will need a GPU for best performance.
+While the **tinyllama** model will work reasonable well without a GPU, there is a severe performance penality for the bot being able to respond to user requests.

-Jackrabbit Relay requires Python 3 (version 3.8.10) and pip3.
+Companion requires Python 3 (version 3.8.10) and pip3.
 If you do not have pip3, the below link will show you how to install it.

     https://www.linuxscrew.com/install-pip